 Overall, the colors are accurate, consistent, and vibrant, as expected from a 4K IPS monitor.
 Further, the 178-degree wide viewing angles ensure that the image won’t shift in color, contrast, or brightness when you look at the screen at an angle.

-4K UHD resolution on a 27″ screen of the Philips 276E8VJSB results in a pixel density of 163 PPI i.e. pixels per inch.
-This makes for plenty of screen space as well as stunning detail clarity.
+4K UHD resolution on a 27″ screen of the Philips 276E8VJSB results in a pixel density of 163 PPI i.e., pixels per inch.
+This makes for plenty of screen space as well as amazing detail clarity.

-Note that you will need to scale your interface in order to make small items such as text readable which will in turn decrease the amount of available screen space, but increase the clarity and sharpness of details.
+Note that you will need to scale your interface to make small items such as text readable, which will, in turn, decrease the amount of available screen space, but increase the clarity and sharpness of details.

-The Philips 276E8VJSB 4K monitor has an exceptionally low input lag of only ~3ms at 60Hz which makes for no perceptible delays in video games or any other use.
+The Philips 276E8VJSB 4K monitor has an exceptionally low input lag of only ~9ms at 60Hz, which makes for no perceptible delays in video games or any other use.

 There are four response time overdrive (SmartResponse) modes: Off, Fast, Faster, and Fastest.
 We recommend using either Fast or Faster as the Fastest option introduces pixel overshoot.